Cable Assembly

-Wire Harness Tape Wrapping Servicefor OEM Release Control
+Wire Harness Tape Wrapping Service for OEM Release Control

 Wire harness tape wrapping service is a production workflow that defines tape material, overlap, branch coverage, abrasion protection, noise damping, partial braiding, labels, and release records before a harness leaves the fixture board.
 We review drawing zones, TXL wire gauges, tesa cloth tape requirements, connector exits, sample deviations, and 100% electrical test scope before quotation so buyers do not discover protection gaps after line-side installation.

-Half-Lap Review
+Half-Lap Review50%

-Electrical Test Before Release
+Electrical Test Before Release100%

-Workmanship Context
+Workmanship ContextIPC-A-620

 • Use this service when harness protection, NVH, abrasion, branch shape, or tape material is part of the RFQ.